Caitlin Van Zandt

 Caitlin Van Zandt (born July 17, 1985, in New York City) is an American actor.
 She is best known for her role on Guiding Light as Ashlee Wolfe, and as Allegra Marie Sacrimoni on the HBO series, The Sopranos.

 Career

 Van Zandt got her first film role debut in 2003 in the movie Camp as Ilana.
 Then in 2006, she won the role of Allegra Marie Sacrimoni on the hit HBO series, The Sopranos.

 She has also appeared on Hope & Faith and Queens Supreme.

 Personal life

-Van Zandt underwent lap band surgery in 2008; she lost 90 pounds in the year following surgery.
+Van Zandt underwent lap band surgery in 2008; she lost 90 lb in the year following surgery.
 Despite appearing on the same show (The Sopranos), she is not related to Steven Van Zandt.